-&lt;sup>3 As defined in Regulation IV/2 of the 1974 SOLAS Convention, as amended.
+3 As defined in Regulation IV/2 of the 1974 SOLAS Convention, as amended.

-&lt;sup>4 Which may include inland seas, lakes and waterways navigable by seagoing ships.
+$^{^{\}rm 4}$ Which may include inland seas, lakes and waterways navigable by sea-going ships.

-- .21 METAREA Coordinator means the authority charged with coordinating marine meteorological information broadcasts by one or more National Meteorological Services acting as Preparation or Issuing Services within the METAREA. - 22 Meteorological information means the marine meteorological warnings and forecast information in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .23 Mobile Earth Station (MES) means a mobile user terminal in the Inmarsat maritime mobile-satellite service.
-This may also be referred to as Ship Earth Station (SES). - .24 National Coordinator means the national authority charged with collating and issuing coastal warnings within a national area of responsibility. - .25 National NAVTEX service means the broadcast and automatic reception of maritime safety information by means of narrow-band direct-printing telegraphy using frequencies other than 518 kHz and languages as decided by the Administration concerned. - .26 National SafetyNET service means the broadcast and automatic reception of maritime safety information via the Inmarsat EGC system, using languages as decided by the Administration concerned. - .27 NAVAREA means a geographical sea area established for the purpose of coordinating the broadcast of navigational warnings.
+- of narrow-band direct-printing telegraphy using frequencies other than 518 kHz and languages as decided by the Administration concerned. - .29 National SafetyNET service means the broadcast and automatic reception of maritime safety information via the Inmarsat EGC system, using languages as decided by the Administration concerned. - .30 NAVAREA means a geographical sea area established for coordinating the broadcast of navigational warnings.
 The term NAVAREA followed by a roman numeral may be used to identify a particular sea area.
-The delimitation of such areas is not related to and shall not prejudice the delimitation of any boundaries between States (see figure 4). - .28 NAVAREA Coordinator means the authority charged with coordinating, collating and issuing NAVAREA warnings for a designated NAVAREA. - .29 NAVAREA warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a NAVAREA Coordinator. - .30 Navigational warning means a message containing urgent information relevant to safe navigation broadcast to ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .31 NAVTEX means the system for the broadcast and automatic reception of maritime safety information by means of narrow-band direct-printing telegraphy. - .32 NAVTEX Coordinator means the authority charged with operating and managing one or more NAVTEX stations broadcasting maritime safety information as part of the International NAVTEX service.
+The delimitation of such areas is not related to and shall not prejudice the delimitation of any boundaries between States (see Figure 4). - which may include inland seas, lakes and waterways navigable by sea-going ships. - .31 NAVAREA Coordinator means the authority charged with coordinating, collating and issuing NAVAREA warnings for a designated NAVAREA. - .32 NAVAREA warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a NAVAREA Coordinator. - .33 Navigational warning means a message containing urgent information relevant to safe navigation broadcast to ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .34 NAVTEX means the system for the broadcast and automatic reception of maritime safety information by means of narrowband direct-printing telegraphy. - .35 NAVTEX Coordinator means the authority charged with operating and managing one or more NAVTEX stations broadcasting maritime safety information as part of the International NAVTEX service. - .36 NAVTEX service area means a unique and precisely defined sea area for which maritime safety information is provided from a particular NAVTEX transmitter. - .37 Network Coordination Station (NCS) means a fixed land station in the Inmarsat satellite communications system, which controls channel assignments and provides the